Zahorack/Shared-projects/README.md

 # Shared-projects
-This repository contains some of my simple non commercial projects.
+This repository contains some of my older simple non commercial projects.

 # List of projects